 Pop Up Play & Loose Parts

 All children benefit from open, manipulative play experiences with their friends.
-These systems like these provide open play experiences by providing cognitive, sensory, communicative, social, and physical development for children of all abilities.
+Loose part systems like these provide open play experiences by providing cognitive, sensory, communicative, social, and physical development for children of all abilities.